COVID-19 has overwhelmed all health-care systems, but few were as ill prepared as the British.

 The pandemic exacerbated the shortages; because doctors and nurses contracted the virus or quit in exhaustion while demand for health care went up.

-Nonessential procedures have been delayed.
+Nonessential procedures were delayed.
 To clear the backlog, and return to the maximum waiting time of eighteen (!) weeks for treatment, the NHS would need an extra 18,000 nurses on top of the 40,000 it is looking to hire anyway.

-With 1.3 million employees, the NHS is Britain’s largest employer.
+With a staff of 1.3 million, the NHS is Britain’s largest employer.
 It has struggled to attract personnel.
 Between 2011 and 2021, the workforce grew 20 percent.
 The annualized rate has slowed to 16 percent since.

 Britain’s exit from the European Union didn’t help.
 9 percent of doctors and 5.5 percent of nurses are EU nationals.